WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20230506-implementation_plan_frontend_blurring_sensitive.md

 about the sensitivity of the media item.
 A flash of clearly visible sensitive content before the wall appears will be jarring and will defeat the purpose of the wall.

+### Step 6: Sensitivity documentation

+Based on the contents of the `sensitivity` array, the single result page content-safety wall shows a message to the user to explain why the result is hidden and to help them decide whether to proceed or not.

+This message contains terms like "sensitive" (from the source), and "sensitive textual content" whose meaning may not be immediately clear.
+They should link to a page explaining our process and that it's currently imperfect and that we are actively working on improving it.

 ## Design